-Best Smart Scales to Get You On the Right Track to Weight Loss
+Best Smart Scales to Get you on the Right Track to Weight Loss as of January 2018

 - Yunmai Smart Scale

-The Fitbit Aria features a polished glass surface with a digital display that syncs your weight, BMI, and body fat percentages straight to your Fitbit account.
+The Fitbit Aria 2 features a polished glass surface with a digital display that syncs your weight, BMI, and body fat percentages straight to your Fitbit account.
 This smart scale recognizes up to 8 users and keeps everyone's results separated and private.
-You can pair the Aria with any Fitbit tracker, including the Fitbit Charge HR or the Fitbit Surge, and keep track of your results using the Fitbit Android app or on the Fitbit website.
-The Aria can register weights up to 350 pounds and distinguishes between users by individual weights and body fat percentages.
+You can pair the Aria with any Fitbit tracker, including the Fitbit Charge 2 or the Fitbit Blaze, and keep track of your results using the Fitbit Android app or on the Fitbit website.
+The Aria 2 can register weights up to 350 pounds and distinguishes between users by individual weights and body fat percentages. $130 at Fitbit.

 Withings Body